NBCLab/Onboarding/README.md

     - Ultimately, we would like you to contribute changes to the website (e.g., news or blog posts, updates to your profile) more directly, by forking the [lab website's GitHub repository](https://github.com/NBCLab/NBCLab.github.io), making changes to your fork, and opening pull requests back to the main repository.
 However, for new lab members, this is not necessary.

 ## For undergraduate research assistants
+1.
+2. Talk to the undergraduate research assistant coordinator to find out about the projects that are looking for assistance.
+3.Once you know the project that you would like to work on, set up a meeting with the graduate student involved to know more about the project.